OTRF/Blog-Website/docs/_posts/2021-04-26-how_to_set_up_homelab_blog.md

     ```
     Else: Unzip the flare vm zip file on your Desktop
 2. Open up Powershell as an Administrator.
-Type Powershell in the `Type here to search` bar and then right click on `Windows Powershell` and select `Run as Administrator.
+Type Powershell in the `Type here to search` bar and then right click on `Windows Powershell` and select `Run as Administrator`.
 In the Powershell prompt, navigate to the FLARE vm folder:
     ```
     cd C:\Users\IEUser\Desktop\FLARE-vm
     ```